 All German majors and minors who wish to be certified to teach German must complete an appropriate period of language immersion in residence in a country in which the language is spoken.
 As long as your coursework is in German, this program meets the language immersion requirement.

-* The University of Marburg IUSP and the HS-Fulda social work programs run on a calendar compatible with U.S. universities.
+The University of Marburg IUSP runs on a calendar compatible with U.S. universities.

-In general, the German academic calendar runs from October through July.
+If you are planning to take regular university classes, the German academic calendar runs from October through July.
 First semester (Wintersemester) runs October through February; second semester (Sommersemester) is March through July.
-Full year or spring semester exchange are possible at most Hessen universities.
-Exact dates vary by campus.
+Full year or spring semester exchange is possible.